pingevt/iiif_media_source/README.md

   - [ ] supports

 Submodule: Image Handling
-- [ ] Class to handle form elements for adding to widgets.
+- [x] Class to handle form elements for adding to widgets.
+  - [x] Need logic for 1 or other handlers.
 - [ ] Class to handle form elements for own widgets.
 - [ ] Need a common (CSS) library.
-- [ ] Need logic for 1 or other handlers.

 Submodule: Focalpoint
 - [x] Add in widget to define a focal point of the image.
 - [x] Thirdparty settings or something so we can combine everything into 1 form element.
+- [x] Add thirdparty settings for thumbnail size

 Submodule: Crop
 - [x] Add in widget to define a crop for the image.
 - [x] Thirdparty settings or something so we can combine everything into 1 form element.
+- [x] Add thirdparty settings for thumbnail size
 - [ ] "Drupalize" js file.
 - [ ] Need JS solution to hide field (copy from FP)